pcaulfie/pands-project/README.md

 ##### Query Results
 See Appendix 2 or clink on the following link to view the results of the query, [test results](test.txt).
 ##### Interpretation of Results
 It is clear from the results that all the iris setosa samples have a petal length less than 2.
 This is significant as this is more than one standard deviation from the mean.
-If the species setosa differs significantly for one variable (petal length), the next step would be to test other variables.
+If the species setosa differs significantly for one variable (petal length), the next step would be to test the other 3 variables, petal width, sepal length and sepal width.

 #### Pivot Table
 I needed a quick way to summarize the data and sort the results by species to see if the initial findings about iris setosa are backed up I also wanted to test the other variables, to see if there are any other significant patterns in the data.
 I decided to use a pivot table to summarize the data.
 I adapted my program from [Yadav (2019)](https://towardsdatascience.com/python-for-data-science-from-scratch-part-ii-e4dd4b943aba).